How Much Does It Cost to Install a Bathroom Exhaust Fan?

 If you’re replacing an existing fan, purchase a fan with the same dimensions so you won’t have to make any additional cuts in your ceiling or wall to accommodate it.

 Pay attention to the fan’s CFM (cubic feet per minute) rating.
 A larger bathroom generally benefits from a larger CFM rating.
-Measure your bathroom to find the cubic volume (length x width x height), multiply the result by 0.13, and round up to the nearest 10.
+At a minimum, you need 1 CFM per 1 square foot.
+However, it’s a good idea for the CFM to be larger than the square footage.

 You may also want to look for a disclosure on the fan’s packaging of its sones, which measures how loud the fan will be during operation.
 Higher numbers indicate louder fan operation.
-To keep things quiet, look for about 2 sones.
+To keep things quiet, look for 2 sones or fewer.

-Initial installations can take up to four hours, while a simple replacement that requires no additional cutting or ductwork may be far simpler and take an hour or so.
+Initial installations can take two to four hours (longer if ductwork is required), while a simple replacement requiring no additional cutting or ductwork may be far simpler and take an hour or so.

-Yes.
-Some bathroom fans vent to the attic, but this leads to mold and other structural damage.
+Yes, you should vent your bathroom fan to the outside.
+Some bathroom fans vent to the attic, leading to mold and other structural damage.
 Even if you have a vented attic, a bathroom exhaust fan still needs to vent directly outside.